-We are excited to announce that Priory were awarded the Rights Respecting Level 1 award at the end of our last academic year.
+We are excited to announce that Priory were awarded the Rights Respecting Level 1 award are extremely proud.

 Please take a couple of minutes to watch our 'Day for Change' video below: